edinburghhacklab/hacklab-training/syllabuses/Workshop/Bandsaw/syllabus.md

   * Check the speed and belt/gearbox positions and consult the wiki page for a table of settings for different materials

 ### Post Cutting
- * Once you have finished you cut, turn off the bandsaw, log out of the access control, and clean up the table.
+ * Once you have finished you cut, turn off the bandsaw, log out of the access control, and clean up the table

 ## Maintenance

 ### General
  * If there are any issues, please contact a maintainer listed on the bandsaw wiki page.
-Example issues: damaged blade, blade out of alignment or terrible noises from moving parts.
+Example issues: damaged blade, blade out of alignment or terrible noises from moving parts